 Why does this happen?

-What we see in the media, on T.V., in magazines, in music videos, also has a tremendous influence on our actions and how we play out relationships.
-Often relationships and sexual acts are portrayed as violent, dominating and women are shown as object or enjoying abuse.
+What we see in the media, on T.V., in magazines, and in music videos also has a tremendous influence on our actions and how we play out relationships.
+Often, relationships and sexual acts are portrayed as violent and/or dominating, and women are shown as objects or enjoying abuse.
 These factors also contribute to a culture of violence that supports things like domestic violence and rape.

 Domestic violence and issues of oppression

 Relationship abuse happens most often in relationships where there is a power imbalance that can be exploited.
 We see this exploitation play out in sexist, misogynist, racist, xenophobic, homophobic, heterosexist, transphobic, and classist ways.